DoniaGameel/Search-Engine/README.md

 ● **_Incremental Update_: It must be possible to update an existing index with a set of newly crawled HTML documents.**

+## 3-Query Processor

+This module receives search queries, performs necessary preprocessing and searches the index for relevant documents.
+Retrieve documents containing words that share the same stem with those in the search query.
+For example, the search query “travel” should match (with lower degree) the words “traveler”, “traveling” ... etc.

+## 4-Phrase Searching

+Search engines will generally search for words as phrases when quotation marks are placed around the phrase.

+## 5-Ranker

+The ranker module sorts documents based on their popularity and relevance to the search query.

+**A. _Relevance*_*

+Relevance is a relation between the query words and the result page and could be calculated in several ways such as tf-idf of the query word in the result page or simply whether the query word appeared in the title, heading, or body.
+And then you aggregate the scores from all query words to produce the final page relevance score.

+**B._ Popularity_**

+Popularity is a measure for the importance of any web page regardless the requested query.
+You can use pagerank algorithm (as explained in the lecture) or other ranking algorithms to calculate each page popularity.

+## 6-Web Interface

+● This interface receives user queries and displays the resulting pages returned by the engine

+● The result appears with snippets of the text containing queries words.

 ## How to run the project?